All About Taxation of Mutual Funds In India

 Taxation of mutual funds essentially depends upon three parameters:

-1. Type of fund you are in (Equity / Non-Equity): From the taxation point of view, mutual funds are broadly divided into two categories- Equity Funds and Non-Equity Funds.
+1. Type of fund you are in (Equity / Non-Equity / Specified funds): From the taxation point of view, mutual funds are broadly divided into two categories- Equity Funds and Non-Equity Funds.

 Equity funds are those funds, in which the exposure to Equity and related instruments is 65% and above.

-All other funds, which do not satisfy the above condition, are Non-Equity Funds, which means all categories of debt funds, hybrid funds with less than 65% exposure to equity, Gold Funds, even the International equity Funds, etc, all come under this category.
+All other funds, that do not satisfy the above condition, are Non-Equity Funds, which means all categories of hybrid funds with less than 65% exposure to equity, Gold Funds, even International equity Funds, etc, all come under this category.

 (Read: Mutual Fund types and concept explained)